Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Introduction

 \subsection{Motivation and contribution of this work}

 From the above state-of-the-art overview, we notice that most existing theoretical works investigated message passing algorithms individually, even though their heuristic combinations have already found its applications, e.g.,~\cite{Senst2011a,Badiu2012,Sun2015,wWang2016,NWU2017}.

-With a joint use of the mean field and Bethe approaches for approximating the variational free energy, VMP and BP were merged in~\cite{Riegler2013}.
-Apart from that, to our best knowledge, little results have been reported on unifying message passing algorithms in a single mathematical framework.
-This motivates our work, aiming at an optimization framework that can link them with a generic statistical model.

-In this paper, we construct the framework based on constrained Bethe free energy minimization.
-Namely, the Bethe free energy, as an approximation to the variational free energy, is used as the objective function.
-On top of it, we introduce a set of constraint formulation methods such that BP, EP, and VMP can be analytically attributed to corresponding constrained Bethe free energy minimization.
-From this novel perspective of constraint manipulation, we can systematically derive new message passing variants, in particular hybrid ones for complex statistical inference problems.
-It is noted that under our framework BP and VMP can be combined in a more generalized manner than that in~\cite{Riegler2013}.
-To further ease the understanding and implementation of hybrid message passing, the conventional factor graph is adapted accordingly for visualization.
+With a joint use of the mean field and Bethe approaches for approximating the variational free energy, VMP and BP were merged in~\cite{Riegler2013} via partitioning the factors into two corresponding subsets.
+Apart from that, to our best knowledge, little results have been reported on unifying message passing algorithms { from an optimization perspective.
+This paper aims at an optimization framework that can link different message passing algorithms under a generic statistical model}.
+The main contributions are summarized as follows: \begin{itemize} \item We construct the framework based on constrained Bethe free energy minimization.
+In particular, the Bethe free energy, an approximation to the variational free energy, is used as the objective function.
+On top of it, we introduce a set of constraint formulation methods such that BP, EP, and VMP can be analytically attributed to corresponding constrained Bethe free energy minimization. \item From this novel perspective of constraint manipulation, we systematically derive new message passing variants, in particular hybrid ones for complex statistical inference problems.
+It is noted that under our framework, BP and VMP can be combined in a more generalized manner than that in~\cite{Riegler2013}.
+To further ease the understanding and implementation of hybrid message passing, the conventional factor graph is adapted accordingly for visualization. \item We exemplarily address a classic SSR problem under the developed framework.
+Through constraint reformulation, we derive new message passing variants with and without perfect knowledge of the statistical model, outperforming multiple benchmark algorithms in both performance and complexity. \item We briefly showcase our framework for solving practical problems in advanced communications scenarios such as mMTC, massive MIMO and millimeter-wave communications. \end{itemize} Here, we note that given the space limit the primary focus of the paper is on presenting a generic framework that is applicable to solve inference problems in modern wireless communications systems.
+Therefore, we choose a simple yet representative application to showcase the application of our framework.
+For readers that are interested in practical wireless communications problems, we refer to our parallel works~\cite{Wang2017SEU,FanHao2017SEU}.